khanmosajjid/Defi/README.md

 - Import components from `@/components/ui` in your React components
 - Customize the UI by modifying the Tailwind configuration

+### BSC RPC configuration

+The staking dashboard relies on public Binance Smart Chain RPC endpoints.
+Some public nodes, like `bsc.publicnode.com`, block browser requests with CORS, which prevents on-chain reads in development.
+To avoid this:

+- Prefer supplying a Thirdweb API key by setting `VITE_THIRDWEB_API_KEY` in `.env`.
+- Or point directly to a CORS-friendly RPC by setting `VITE_BSC_RPC_URL` (and `VITE_BSC_RPC_FALLBACK_URLS` for a comma-separated list).
+The defaults include Ankr and Binance-hosted RPCs that accept browser traffic, but providing your own endpoint ensures stability.
+- For testnet usage, you can override with `VITE_BSC_TESTNET_RPC_URL` and `VITE_BSC_TESTNET_RPC_FALLBACK_URLS`.

+After updating environment variables, restart the dev server so wagmi picks up the new transports.

 ## Note

 - The `@/` path alias points to the `src/` directory